 Frequently Asked Questions About Churning

-Under FINRA Rule 12206, you must file your arbitration claim within six years from the event giving rise to the dispute.
-However, state law statutes of limitations may be shorter for certain claims.
+FINRA Rule 12206 generally makes a claim ineligible for FINRA arbitration if six years have elapsed from the occurrence or event giving rise to the dispute.
+It is not a substantive statute of limitations, and state or federal filing deadlines may be shorter for certain claims.
 It is essential to consult with a churning attorney as soon as you suspect your account has been excessively traded.

 What turnover ratio indicates churning?